Kanyakumari district: Geology

 The district features diverse topography with its northern and western regions consist of hilly terrain and forests, while the southeastern and central parts are characterised by agricultural lands.
 Along the southern border lies an extensive sea-shore interspersed by valleys and plains.
 The coastal uplands of the district are characterised by rocky outcrops and rugged coastlines, with notable Teri sand dune complexes.
 The coastlines of Kanyakumari, Theerthakkarai, Muttom, and Kadiyapattanam are especially rocky.
 In Muttom, a Teri dune complex extends along the coast; sand dunes also stretch from Manakudi to Sothavilai.
 Additionally, sandy beaches and isolated boulders define the southern coastline.

 The Peninsular India is typically described as a highland with faulting on both sides.
 During the Archaean Eon, the eastern coast experienced faulting, whereas the faulting of the western coast, including the major parts of the Kanyakumari district, occurred later—approximately 25 million years ago—during the early Miocene era.
 Subsequent transgressions and regressions of the sea led to the formation of various sedimentary layers.

 Over time, the sea receded, resulting in uplifted land masses.
 Evidence of this uplift includes deeply entrenched streams, waterfalls, high hanging valleys, alluvial flats, and marine sediment patches at higher elevations.
 Notably, shelly limestone formations in Kanyakumari further support the theory of land uplift in this area.
 The uplift likely occurred in stages, rejuvenating older streams.
 The wind gap at Mekkode resulted from river piracy, where the Paraliyar was captured by the Kodayar, possibly during the Tertiary period.
 The straight west coastline, uninterrupted by breaks, suggests faulting during the Pliocene epoch.
 Similarly, changes in the Kodayar River's course—from northward to northeast to southwest indicate faulting along its path.

-Geologically, the region features two main rock groups: the Khondalites, and Charnockites while a third group, Migmatites is also found.
+Geologically, the region features two main rock groups: the Khondalites and Charnockites with Migmatites also occurring in some areas.
 The Khondalites, composed of garnetiferous Sillimanite-Graphite Gneisses and Garnet-Biotite gneisses, dominate a significant portion of the district.
 The Charnockites are exposed in areas between Padmanabhapuram, Aralvaimozhi, Kulasekaram, Thuckalay, and Rajakkamangalam.
 The distinctive occurrence of feldspathic granites across a significant portion of this region indicates that the rocks underwent intense isoclinal folding, resulting in repeated bands.
 These folds align in a northwest–southeast direction and may have subsequently experienced cross-folding.
 These charnockites also occur as lenses and patches within the khondalites.
 Additionally, thin Pegmatite bodies and quartz veins intrude the khondalites.
 Tertiary-age Varkala beds appear as thin cappings south of Kaliyakkavilai near the coast.

 The basement rocks are covered by a sequence of soil types, including red soil, lateritic soil, clay, river alluvium, coastal alluvium, and black and red sandy soils.
 These soil layers have thicknesses ranging from 1 metre to 1.5 meters in most locations.
 The underlying geological terrain belongs to the Peninsular Gneiss.
 The coastal belt around Kanyakumari, Kovalam, and Vattakottai contains recent-age formations, including Calcareous sandstones, limeshells, and Kankary Limestone.
 Lateral deposits, including sand, zircon, rutile, ilmenite, and garnet, are commonly found along the entire sea coast of Kanyakumari.